-If your film is selected for competition, we will request screening files from you.
-PLEASE NOTE we are unable to accept 4K, DCP or ProRes files as our technical infrastructure does not support these formats.
+If your film is selected we will request screening files from you.
+We are unable to accept 4K, DCP or ProRes files, as our technical infrastructure does not support these formats.

-For playback purposes we would request that all films have 5 seconds of silent black video at the beginning and end.
+For playback purposes we request all films have five seconds of silent black video at the beginning and end.

-Films submitted that do not meet these requirements will be re-encoded for screening, you may be charged for this service.
+Films submitted not meeting these requirements will be re-encoded for screening, you may be charged for this service.

 a.
 The submission of any entry to the film competition implies acceptance of all procedures and regulations by the Entrant.

 c.
-Films maybe of any length and submitted by both professional and amateur filmmakers.
-Shorter festival edits of feature length film will usually be preferred.
-Films can be submitted by both professional and amateur filmmakers, and can include brand representation, although the submission of ‘adverts’ is discouraged.
-Films can have been previously been broadcast or released online.
+Films may be of any length and submitted by both professional and amateur filmmakers.
+Shorter festival edits of feature length film are usually preferred.
+Films can include brand representation, although the submission of ‘adverts’ is discouraged.
+Films can have been previously broadcast or released online.

 d.
-Submission of films does not guarantee their showing at the Festival.
+Submitting a film does not guarantee it will be shown at the Festival.

 h.
 All submissions will be retained by the Festival for adjudication, on demand and archival purposes.